eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 - Add a library import for `Browser` in your `Settings` table to `bad_flask_app.robot` resource file.
   - (Optional) Also add the import to your `api.robot` test suite file.

-Let's create ourselves our first keyword and let's call it `Open Browser To Our Application`.
-In here, we want to open our browser to Bad Flask App and verify the page is opened before continuing.
+In the resource file there's already an unimplemented keyword `Open Browser To Our Application`, let's use it.
+We want it to open our browser to Bad Flask App and verify the page is opened before continuing.
 We'll use `New Page` to open our browser in headless mode.
 The server is running in `http://localhost:5000`, so we'll give that as a parameter to our `New Page` call.

-- Create a new keyword `Open Browser To Our Application` to your resource file.
+- Open the resource file and find the `Open Browser To Our Application` keyword.
 - Add `New Page` with the parameter `http://localhost:5000` to your keyword.

 To verify the page load is complete, we can use `Get Title` to assert